Download a PDF file with information about this technique.

 It is possible to overdo this work, so go slow and do the nerve flossing just six times, followed by gentle tensioning of the nerve.

-First tension the nerve, exploring how much range of motion your client has before they experience pain.
-Then glide the nerves in both proximal and distal directions six times.
-After that, you can tension the nerve again and note the increase in a pain-free range of motion.
+First, tension the nerve, exploring how much range of motion your client has before they experience pain.
+Then glide the nerve in both proximal and distal directions six times.

 Sciatic Nerve